mizuno-as/silversearcher-ag/README.md

 ### TextMate

 TextMate users can use Ag with [my fork](https://github.com/ggreer/AckMate) of the popular AckMate plugin, which lets you use both Ack and Ag for searching.
 If you already have AckMate you just want to replace Ack with Ag, move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`

-## Contributing

-I like when people send pull requests.
-It validates my existence.
-If you want to help out, check the [issue list](https://github.com/ggreer/the_silver_searcher/issues?sort=updated&state=open) or search the codebase for `TODO`.
-Don't worry if you lack experience writing C. If I think a pull request isn't ready to be merged, I'll give feedback in comments.
-Once everything looks good, I'll comment on your pull request with a cool animated gif and hit the merge button.

 ## Other stuff you might like